masc-ucsc/livehd/docs/projects.md

 * The current synthesis divides the circuit in partitions.
 Each partition can be synthesized in parallel.
 * Support hierarchical synthesis to optimize cross Lgraphs (cross verilog module optimization)

-## Bring Back Incremental Synthesis to LGraph
+## Bring Back Incremental Synthesis to Lgraph

 WARNING: Traversal/color depdendence